 This is a tough one.
-Urine tests can be for a variety of reasons – police, prison, work place, sporting or medical.
-They may be compulsory or optional but always provide that extra pressure to perform.
+Urine tests are required for a variety of reasons – police, prison, work place, sporting or medical.
+They may be compulsory or optional.
+However, they always provide that extra pressure to perform.

-If you’re facing urine testing (either a single test or a regular regime) you’re going to need to tell someone because, right now, an inability to provide a urine sample is treated as refusal to provide one.
+Facing the prospect of urine testing (either a single test or a regular regime)?
+You’re going to need to tell someone.
+That’s because, right now, an inability to provide a urine sample is treated as refusal to provide one.
 Get it officially recorded and documented via your own doctor, medical specialist or legal representative.
 You need to cover yourself.

 Work is going on behind the scenes to get this changed.
-The International Paruresis Association is pushing hard to reform what they regard as discriminatory treatment of paruretics – read their article on Urinalysis Drug Tests & Disability Discrimination Under the Americans with Disabilities Act (ADA).
+The International Paruresis Association is pushing hard to reform what they regard as discriminatory treatment of paruretics.
+Yo can read their article on Urinalysis Drug Tests & Disability Discrimination Under the Americans with Disabilities Act (ADA).
 Their position is simply: “If a person with paruresis needs a drug test for any reason, a method must be provided that doesn’t require a urine sample.”

 But that’s for the future.
 Right now the onus is on you to provide the urine sample.
 That’s why your only other option may be to use a urinary catheter.
 You’ll need to schedule an appointment with a urologist who will be able to teach you how to use one and you will be able to practise before any testing.
 Basically, suitable for both men and women, this is a very thin and flexible tube which is inserted into the bladder via the urethra.
 Once in place it allows the free flow of urine from the bladder.